golanlevin/60-212/2026/assignments/assignment_1.md

 ![assignment_1_part_b.gif](img/assignment_1_part_b.gif)

-This list draws from several disciplines, including computational geometry, graph theory, statistics, computer vision, numerical analysis, optimization, and machine learning.
-Each field offers different ways of interpreting the same point set: as a spatial arrangement, a network, a statistical distribution, a collection of clusters, a noisy sample of an underlying form, or the initial state of a dynamic system.
+This list draws from several disciplines, including computational geometry, graph theory, statistics, optimization, and numerical methods.
+Each field offers different ways of interpreting the same point set: as a spatial arrangement, a network, a statistical distribution, a boundary, a field, a noisy sample of an underlying form, or a path through space.

 Some of these methods are ordinarily taught only in advanced courses, and many of these algorithms would require substantial time to implement correctly and efficiently.
-Nevertheless, each of these algorithms is easy to understand visually, and can play an important role in creating expressive and interactive graphical systems.
+Nevertheless, the behavior of each of these algorithms can be *understood visually*, and each can play an important role in creating expressive and interactive graphical systems.

 #### Part B Deliverables: